The Jude Law Hair Transplant Mystery: Did he have one?

-Jumping ahead to 2014’s Black Sea, Law’s hair loss — and that widow’s peak — had become more pronounced.
+Jumping ahead to 2014’s Black Sea, Law’s receding hairline — and that widow’s peak — had become more pronounced.

-In 2015’s Spy, his hair was longer and appeared thicker, though it’s likely this was a hairpiece.
+In 2015’s Spy, Law’s hairline was longer and appeared thicker, though it’s likely this was a hairpiece.

-In 2018’s Fantastic Beasts: The Crimes of Grindelwald, Law’s hair looked thick and strong, though his hairline was clearly as high as ever.
+While playing young Albus Dumbledore in 2018’s Fantastic Beasts: The Crimes of Grindelwald, Jude Law’s hair looked thick and strong, though his hairline was as high as ever.

-And as of 2020’s The Third Day series, Law’s hair was messy and thick, but no more so than before.
+And as of the 2020s The Third Day series, Law’s hair was messy and thick, but no more so than before.

 When did Jude Law start to have hair loss problems?

-Jude Law appears to have had a mature hairline for as long as he’s been in the public eye (see the below image from 1994’s Shopping).
+Jude Law appears to have had male pattern baldness for as long as he’s been in the public eye (see the below image from 1994’s Shopping).

-How did he manage to solve his hair problems?
+How did he manage to solve his hair loss issues?

 It seems that the actor has accepted his hair loss.
-In an interview with iO Donna, the topic of Jude Law hair loss was confronted head on — and he claims that he feels “great” in his skin now that he’s middle aged.
+In an interview with iO Donna, the topic of Jude Law hair loss was confronted head-on — and he claims that he “couldn’t care less” about his hair loss.

 There’s little evidence to suggest that there’s any truth to the Jude Law hair transplant rumours, though his hair density does appear to have fluctuated over the past decade.

-By wearing his hair longer in Captain Marvel, Fantastic Beasts: The Crimes of Grindelwald, and The Third Day, Law might have found it easier to hide the extent of his receded hairline.
+By having longer hair in Captain Marvel, Fantastic Beasts: The Crimes of Grindelwald, and The Third Day, Law might have found it easier to hide the extent of his receded hairline.

 If Law did undergo a hair transplant, though, it’s possible that he chose a Follicular Unit Extraction (FUE) method over a traditional Follicular Unit Transplantation (FUT).

-But that’s not the case in FUT procedures, during which surgeons remove a strip of flesh from the back of the head to harvest follicles.
+This type of treatment causes no visible scarring in the donor areas.
+But that’s not the case with FUT hair transplants, during which surgeons remove a strip of flesh from the back of the head to harvest follicles.

 However, if Law wanted to keep his treatment private, a sudden shift in his hairline’s position could have attracted more media attention than he would like.

-If you want to discuss your own hair restoration options with HairPalace’s specialists, get in touch with our team now to book a free consultation!
+If you want to explore your own options, check our ultimate hair transplant guide, or get in touch with our team now to book a free consultation!